kkinnear/zprint/README.md

 __zprint__ is a library and command line tool providing a variety of pretty printing capabilities for both Clojure code and Clojure/EDN structures.
 It can meet almost anyone's needs.
-As such, it supports a number of major source code formattng approaches.
+As such, it supports a number of major source code formatting approaches.

 [![cljdoc badge](https://cljdoc.org/badge/zprint/zprint)](https://cljdoc.org/d/zprint/zprint/CURRENT)